 We traveled to Kijabe, Kenya to assist in the running of a sports camp for young people with physical disabilities in the area.
 However, this camp was so much more than simply playing sports with some children for a few days.
 As we arrived at camp, we quickly learned that many believed this was the first ever camp for children with special needs in the whole of the country!
 We saw that in Kenyan culture, young people with physical disabilities are frequently marginalized or abandoned because communities believe that they are cursed.
 So, the purpose of this camp was to show the young people and their families that they are seen, known, and loved by God.

-Connecting with children
+Connecting with young people

-These children were so precious.
-The camp was set up for ultimate attention to the children, so each camper had one American coach and one Kenyan coach assigned to them.
+These young people were so precious.
+The camp was set up for ultimate attention to the children, so each camper had one coach from the USA and one Kenyan coach assigned to them.
 It was our joy to love on them and serve them for three days — through eating breakfast, lunch, and dinner with them, accompanying them to chapel, and playing many different activities with them.
 For some, this meant kicking a ball for hours on end, and for some, this meant sitting in the sun allowing the child to feel its warmth on their skin.
 The three days were draining and filling all at the same time; physically tiring as some campers had to be carried everywhere, and spiritually filling as we were blessed with the opportunity to be the hands and feet of Christ in these campers’ lives.

 Connecting with families

 Many of these families have been living in isolation for many years.
 All of these families were from the same area and yet they did not know each other.
 While our team was loving on and playing with the children, the local Sports Friends staff were loving on the families through a workshop designed especially for them.
-They answered questions such as, “Are there people with disabilities in America or just in Kenya?”
+They answered questions such as, “Are there people with disabilities in the USA or just in Kenya?”
 We heard comments like, “I thought we were the only ones with a child with a disability, I had no idea there were others!”.

 It’s hard to put into words the impact of this camp.
 We heard one Mom testify that at the end of the camp she now saw her son as a blessing.
 No one had ever told her that before, and she had never seen it for herself.